Neuromancer: Technological

 Gibson's generation was the first to write science fiction at a time when the genre's concepts were becoming part of daily life.
 Gibson recognised, and benefitted from, the growing public fascination with the evolving technology landscape, and used these concerns to "create an entire cultural vocabulary", merging the language of human experience with the electronic.
 (Note: Csiscery-Ronay, Jr. writes that "drugs and sex [...] turn you on, you get a buzz, you get wired, you space out, you go on automatic.")
 Bruce Sterling relates the cyborg to the increasing use of technology that directly interfaces with the human body, citing contact lenses and the Sony Walkman.

+"I wrote Neuromancer with absolutely no expectation that it would be in print twenty years later", Gibson wrote in 2004:

+In hindsight, I suspect that Neuromancer owes much of its shelf life to my almost perfect ignorance of the technology I was extrapolating from ...
+Where I made things up from whole cloth, the colors remain bright.
+Where I was unlucky enough to actually have some small bit of real knowledge, the reader finds things like the rattling keys of a mechanical printer, or Case's puzzingly urgent demand ... for a modem.